tom-clik/coldsoup/README.md

 3. Return type from `parse()` or `createNode()` is a JsoupNode.

 These can be searched with `select(selector)` where selector is a JQuery-like selector.
 The return value is sufficiently like a CF array to be used as one.
-For further info, see the JSoup documentation/
+For further info, see the JSoup documentation.

 ## Examples

 ```cfscript
 // Parse some bad HTML

 doc = coldSoup.parse(FileRead(ExpandPath("../testing/rubbish.html")));